 Does Medicare Cover Dental?

 A poor oral hygiene regimen can be a bacterial breeding ground and when oral hygiene is neglected or ignored it will eventually cause periodontal disease.
-Bacterium can enter the bloodstream via bleeding gums which is what links the two together.
+The bacterium can enter the bloodstream via bleeding gums which is what links the two together.

 - Heart disease – Bacteria in the bloodstream can travel to the heart and lead to a heart attack.

 - Endocarditis – Bacteria may find its way to the inner linings of the heart and valves which in turn, create growth pockets of bacteria.
 These pockets cause inflammation and infection of the inner linings of the heart.